 - 125,000 USD: emergency water supplies for health clinics and surrounding communities (~ 13,000 persons) affected by the Ebola outbreak in Liberia (partner: Water Mission)

-The Poul Due Jensens Foundation reserves 2 million DKK per year for natural disasters.
+The Poul Due Jensens Foundation normally reserves 5m DKK per year for immediate disaster relief aid.